chrisx8/AP_Computer_Science/README.md

   - Objects references & aliases
   - Objects references as parameters
   - The `static` modifier
-  - Defining and implementing `interfaces
+  - Defining and implementing `interfaces`
-`
+- [ ] Chapter 6: Arrays
+  - Array declaration and use
+  - Passing arrays and array elements as parameters
+  - Arrays of objects